meck/TEIS_formal/doc/CASE_formal_verification.md

 The next section asserts that the output counts up and down as it should.
-The `prev()` function references the signal value of the previous cycle, since the right hand side of the implies operator (`->`) starts with `next` the `prev()` refers to the cycle when the left side condition was true ie. the previous cycle.
+The `prev()` function references the signal value of the previous cycle, since the right hand side of the implies operator (`->`) starts with `next` the `prev()` refers to the cycle when the left side condition was true I.e. the previous cycle.

 ```{.vhdl}